-Nuclear Energy And The Environment
+Nuclear Energy and the Environment

-Populritat Although nuclear energy is very low there are applications of nuclear energy for works for the environment.
+Although the popularity of nuclear energy is very low due to the effects produced in nuclear accidents such as Fukushima or Chernobyl, there are applications of nuclear energy to work in favor of the environment.

-What is the relationship between nuclear energy and the environment?
+Relationship between nuclear energy and the environment

 - The investigation of the mechanism of an industrial process

-- Measuring the performance of a gland
+- The measurement of the functioning of a gland

 - The sterilization of a product